eCheck Digital Building Permit Review Tool

 - Explore provides specific zoning requirements and permissions for R1-zoned residential properties, which covers over 98% of all residentially-zoned lots in Burnaby.
 Use Explore to quickly and easily find important zoning information about your property, like the maximum number of dwelling units permitted on the lot, parking requirements, and technical specifications such as building height and setbacks, so you can correctly draft your building design.

 - eCheck is a digital tool that assesses building plans for compliance with the Burnaby Zoning Bylaw and creates a report showing where drawings follow or don’t follow regulations, enabling fast feedback on potential problems with the design.
-During the initial phase of the pilot program, participants can opt into eCheck during their permit application.
-After opting in, Burnaby staff will use eCheck to analyze the building drawings, which will help them review and process the permit application faster.
+During the pilot program, participants can submit their drawings to eCheck and generate a compliance report to submit with their permit application.
+Burnaby staff will use the eCheck report to analyze the building drawings, which will help them review and process the permit application faster.

 While these automated tools will enable faster reviews, Burnaby’s plan checking staff will still review submitted documents to resolve complex issues and ensure compliance with the BC Building Code.
 Both tools were developed by Archistar, Burnaby’s software vendor for this pilot program.